scoconno/scoconno.github.io/self/functionalism2/essay.md

 ---
 ## Introduction

-Turing believed that being able to pass the Turing Test was both necessary and sufficient for being able to think.
-One way to evaluate this claim is to examine the depiction of artificial intelligence in movies and TV shows.
-For this assignment, you will discuss what you think is the most advanced artificial intelligence in either a movie or TV show.
+Turing believed that only beings that were able to pass the Turing Test were able to think.
+Searle objected that a being could pass the test and lack the ability to think.
+One way to adjudicate this disagreement is to examine the depiction of artificial intelligence in movies and TV shows.
+For this assignment, you will discuss what you think is the most advanced artificial intelligence in either a movie or TV show and present Turing and Searle's opposing positions.

 ## Task